vmware/container-service-extension/docs/cse3_0/TEMPLATE_ANNOUNCEMENTS.md

 ## October 25, 2022

-Due to cloud.weave.works being [shut down](https://www.weave.works/blog/weave-cloud-end-of-service), all templates currently compatible with CSE 3.0.x will stop working.
-Additionally, since CSE 3.0.x has reached end of general support, these templates will not be updated and will remain non functional.
+Recently, cloud.weave.works has been shut down.
+Native K8s templates will no longer work with CSE 3.0.x.
+Additionally, CSE 3.0.x has reached end of support on Oct 15, 2022, so these templates will not be updated.

 ## Jul 2, 2021